zvrvdmtr/advertising/README.md

 ### 2. Get Ad
 PATH: `/ad/{id}` - GET \
-Params: You can pass "description" or/and "photos" with param "Fields" for more information \
+Parameters: You can pass "description" or/and "photos" with parameter "Fields" for more information \
 `?fields=description&fields=photos` \
 Full url: `http://localhost:8000/ad/8?fields=description&fields=photos`